| (From Chapter 16:) Richard paused before the great

 last you were here.
 You dare to speak to me without first offering

 me your apology?
 I am most severely displeased!"
+Richard halted before the door.

 With one hand on the knob he said, "Do not be unhappy, my